 Other facts to consider

-The tendency to go at it really hard is there, as you will make more money the more deliveries you do.
+You will make more money the more deliveries you do.
 The app will even try to incentivize you to do a certain amount, like 30 in a day, for a guaranteed sum.
 The offers come in periodically and randomly, and differ from market to market.
 But don’t be baited into turning this into madness!
-Usually, with tips, the sum you will make from pursuing the incentivized amount of deliveries will almost always be close to the guaranteed sum of money or even exceed it.
+Usually, with tips, the sum you will make anyway will be close to the guaranteed sum of money or even exceed it.
 Don’t worry, they will still pay you the amount you earned regardless of the incentive.

 You can see what restaurant the next delivery will come from and choose to accept it or not.
 For instance, you can see “Taco Bell” as the location and where it is on the map.
 There is no penalty for declining a certain opportunity.
 You cannot see however where the food will be going after you pick it up.
 You get paid by the mile, so it can actually be better if the drop off location is further away.

 Some restaurants have the food pre-paid for and ready when you arrive and others require you to pay with the Postmates card and wait for the food to be prepared.
 A huge time-saver is to learn to predict which kinds of restaurant will be pre-paid, so you’ll be in and out and on the way to the customer’s home in no time.
 Thai restaurants are great at having pre-paid, as are some of the more expensive local joints.
 Fast food like Taco Bell and chain restaurants such as Wing Stop and Buffalo Wild Wings will never have this feature.
 Generally we avoid these at peak lunch and dinner hours, because better opportunities are sure to ring in only moments later.
 During lull times like 3:00 pm this may be all that’s available, so we’ll go ahead and take it then.